-- 1. Providing entrepreneurial leadership and guidance on the overall long-term strategic plans and performance objectives as well as operational initiatives and to ensure that the necessary financial and human resources are in place to meet its objectives; - 2.
-Reviewing the performance of the Executive Chairman and senior management executives and ensures they are appropriately remunerated; - 3.
-Reviewing the adequacy and effectiveness of the Group's risk management and internal control systems, financial reporting and compliance, operational compliance and information technology controls; - 4.
-Reviewing and approving key operational and business initiatives, major funding proposals, significant investment and divestment proposals, corporate or financial restructuring, share issuance and dividends, the Group's annual budgets and capital expenditure, the Group's operating and financial performance, risk management processes and systems, human resource requirements, the release of half-year and full year financial results and other corporation actions; - 5.
-Setting the Company's values and standards and ensure that obligations to shareholders and other stakeholders are understood and duly met; - 6.
-Considering sustainability issues such as environmental and social factors as part of its strategic formulation; and - 7.
-Providing the management with advice on issues raised and at the same time monitors the performance of the management.
+- 1. providing entrepreneurial leadership and guidance on the overall long-term strategic plans and performance objectives as well as operational initiatives and to ensure that the necessary financial and human resources are in place to meet its objectives; - 2. reviewing the performance of the Executive Chairman, Executive Director and Chief Executive Officer and senior management executives and ensures they are appropriately remunerated; - 3. reviewing the adequacy and effectiveness of the Group's risk management and internal control systems, financial reporting and compliance, operational compliance and information technology controls; - 4. reviewing and approving key operational and business initiatives, major funding proposals, significant investment and divestment proposals, corporate or financial restructuring, share issuance and dividends, the Group's annual budgets and capital expenditure, the Group's operating and financial performance, risk management processes and systems, human resource requirements, the release of half-year and full year financial results and other corporate actions; - 5. setting the Company's values and standards and ensure that obligations to shareholders and other stakeholders are understood and duly met; - 6. considering sustainability issues such as environmental and social factors as part of its strategic formulation; and - 7. providing the management with advice on issues raised and at the same time monitors the performance of the management.